PRODYNA/magnolia-cms-mailchimp-integration/README.md

 | Mailchimp Username.
 Any applicable value is acceptable.
 Use a custom value to distinguish between installations and/or assist during potential error tracking/troubleshooting when contacting Mailchimp support. | MAILCHIMP_USERNAME | public-1 |
 | The API key provided by Mailchimp. | MAILCHIMP_API_KEY | 0128901f0adc-us10 |

-Additionally you must set the `magnolia.yaml.envsubst` feature flag (JVM option) to `true`, in order for the variable values to be replaced.
+Additionally, you must set the `magnolia.yaml.envsubst` feature flag (JVM option) to `true`, in order for the variable values to be replaced.
 (Refer to [Environment Variables](https://docs.magnolia-cms.com/product-docs/6.2/Administration/Architecture/Configuration-management.html#_environment_variables))

 ---